8 breathing exercises to reduce stress

 Breathing exercises for anxiety and stress

-As it happens, many Americans report experiencing more stress than they think is healthy, according to a 2019 American Psychological Association survey.
-While conventional wisdom points to activities like yoga and meditation for natural stress reduction, deep breathing—which is a part of both those activities—could be the key.
+As it happens, many North Americans report experiencing more stress than they think is healthy, according to a 2019 American Psychological Association survey.
+And while conventional wisdom points to activities like yoga and meditation for natural stress reduction, deep breathing—which is a part of both those activities—could be the key.

-Very stressful situations activate a series of physiological changes to prepare your body to respond to danger.
+But let's take a step back: Very stressful situations activate a series of physiological changes to prep your body to respond to danger.
 For instance, both your heartbeat and your breathing quicken to distribute oxygen and energy, which results in quick, shallow breaths that interfere with the diaphragm’s typical range of motion and deliver less oxygen to the lower part of your lungs.
 This could leave you feeling anxious and short of breath.

-Deep breathing doesn’t just provide relief by helping to distribute air into the lower lungs—it also slows the rate at which you breath, says Dr. Darshan Mehta.
+Deep breathing doesn’t just provide relief by helping to distribute air into the lower lungs—it also slows the rate at which you breath, says Dr. Darshan Mehta, MD, MPH, medical director of the Benson-Henry Institute and assistant professor of medicine at Harvard Medical School.
 Research suggests slow breathing exercises can activate your mind-body connection to relax you mentally and physically, according to a 2018 review of 15 existing studies on breathing techniques and their effects, which was published in Frontiers of Human Neuroscience.